top of page

 Winnetou.
 Part 3 (1965)

 This part invigorates movie series by being outside of formula and introduces an inventive conception, which is that Apache chief is being chased.
 Winnetou takes a central place in narration what wasn’t before.
 He runs away and astonishingly kills among many divine green places, rivers with blue transparent water and amazing waterfalls under thrilling music.
 Startling shot of riding bandits and their reflection in water.
-Score comes to masterpiece – a main theme, which I hear in every part, would be all right for me if I would watch movies in time of release and not every day.
-I was relaxed by that I don’t hear familiar music and listen individual sounds in these scenes.
+Score comes to masterpiece – a main theme, which I hear in every part, would be all right for me if I watch movies in time of release and not every day.
+I was relaxed by that I don’t hear a familiar music and listen individual sounds in these scenes.
 Old known Sam Hawkens is fantastic as personality and acts again as alongside with him his love interest Ann.
-Also Abraham Lincoln in Texas governor’s office, underdeveloped scene where main characters save themselves from falling rocks caused by dynamite explosion, because one of them sees fume and I don’t see point to destroy own village – but these things don’t make harm to masterpiece.
+Also Abraham Lincoln in Texas governor’s office, underdeveloped scene where main characters save themselves from falling rocks caused by dynamite explosion, because one of them sees a fume and I don’t see a point to destroy own village – but these things don’t make a harm to masterpiece.

 Old Surehand.
 Part 1 (1965)